 Garry Phillipson is the author of Astrology in the Year Zero (Flare Publications, 2000) and curates Astrozero.co.uk where issues arising from the book are pursued.
 His articles and lectures have appeared under the aegis of groups and publications including the Astrological Association of Great Britain, the Astrological Lodge, the Company of Astrologers, the Urania Trust, the Standing Conference on Organizational Symbolism, Bath Spa, Kent and Trinity St. David Universities, The Sophia Centre Press, The Mountain Astrologer, Organization and Ascella.

-He has been a student of astrology for forty years.
+He has been a student of astrology for over forty years.

-He majored in philosophy for his BA (1973-6) and is currently completing a PhD at the University of Wales Trinity St. David which examines truth-issues in astrology.
+He majored in philosophy for his BA (1973-6) and in 2020 completed a PhD at the University of Wales Trinity St. David which examines truth-issues in astrology and can be found on this site.
 Garry has a long-standing interest in the practice and philosophy of Buddhism and Advaita Vedanta.

 James Brockbank is a graduate of Oxford University, Bath Spa University, the University of Kent at Canterbury and the White Eagle School of Astrology and is a qualified horary and medieval astrology practitioner.

 He has been studying astrology for over twenty years and has a particular interest in medieval and Hellenistic techniques.
 James completed his PhD, The Responsive Cosmos: An Enquiry into the Theoretical Foundations of Astrology in 2011.